infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

 1. The aircraft tag cycles between callsign and aircraft type.
-And beneath this, always displays altitude and groundspeed.
-If the aircraft is receiving an ATC service to an Airport, then the service, airport code, and runway if applicable, will be displayed as well.
+The aircraft’s altitude and groundspeed is always displayed beneath this.
+If the aircraft is receiving an ATC service to an Airport, then the service, airport code, and runway (if applicable), will be displayed as well